 Sanding cloth has a higher durability, but the flexibility varies between makes and what they are designed to be used for.
 Thicker, stiffer cloths or paper can be ideal for various drum sanders.
 More flexible cloths, like the VSM Vitex, is good for wood turning both for flexibility and durability.
 In the past, the VSM KK532F with a stearate coating has been used as a comparison standard with other abrasives to check durability and finish quality.
 One of the only cloth abrasives that go as fine as P600.

 Net Abrasives, like Mirka Abranet or SIANET, are designed to allow dust extraction from the sanding surface, which can help minimize clogging.
 Being on a net backing, finer grits may be needed to have a similar finish to close grain sanding paper or cloth.
 These come in strips or discs.
 Using the discs on an orbital sander with an extractor is ideal when sanding walls for decoration or finishing large flat surfaces.
 Hand sanding with strips can be improved if the strips are placed on a sanding block that allows extraction.

 Foam backed abrasives are designed to provide an even pressure on the material you are sanding.
 The sanding surface can be open or closed.
 Open surfaces are useful for wet & dry sanding as water can help clear the particles away and minimize clogging and heat generation.

-Non-woven mesh provides fine to ultra-fine grits, and being made from nylon does not react with materials like wood unnecessarily.
+Non-woven mesh - or Nylon Web - provides fine to ultra-fine grits, and being made from nylon does not react with materials like wood unnecessarily.

 Many lots of sanding can use more than one type of abrasive.
 The best way is to try various methods or abrasive types to see which ones work best for yourself.
 For many years, I have been wood turning and I still go back to my favourite, which is the VSM sanding cloth, but for very fine work sandpaper can get into tight crevices to sand where others cannot.